Shopify/worldwide/docs/address_format_strings.md

 ## Introduction <!-- omit in toc -->

-CountryDB defines different address format strings that control the layout of address elements for each territory.
+Worldwide defines different address format strings that control the layout of address elements for each country region.

 Each format string has a different syntax, and is meant for use in different scenarios.